autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-12-p240z-fiberglass-work-.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-07-12T09:00:59+00:00
-title: "'P240Z Fiberglass work '"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/p240z-fiberglass-work"
 excerpt: "Follow along as this blogger shares their experience repairing car floorboards using fiberglass, offering before and after photos."
-author: chris
-url: 'p240z-fiberglass-work'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "P240Z Fiberglass work "
 ---

 Tonight I spent some time working with fiberglass in the car.
 I was hoping to repair a few of the holes in the floorboards.